Miss Congeniality (film)

-Miss Congeniality is a 2000 American action comedy film directed by Donald Petrie, written by Marc Lawrence, Katie Ford and Caryn Lucas, and produced by and starring Sandra Bullock as Gracie Hart, a tomboy agent who is asked by the FBI to go undercover as a contestant when a terrorist threatens to bomb the Miss United States pageant.
+Miss Congeniality is a 2000 American action comedy film directed by Donald Petrie, written by Marc Lawrence, Katie Ford, and Caryn Lucas, and produced by and starring Sandra Bullock as Gracie Hart, a tomboy agent who is asked by the FBI to go undercover as a contestant when a terrorist threatens to bomb the Miss United States pageant.
 Michael Caine, Benjamin Bratt, Candice Bergen, William Shatner, and Ernie Hudson star in supporting roles.

-Miss Congeniality was released by Warner Bros.
+Miss Congeniality was released in the United States by Warner Bros.
 Pictures on December 22, 2000.
-The film was a box office hit, grossing $212 million worldwide against its $45 million budget, and earned Bullock a nomination for a Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
+It received mixed reviews from critics and grossed $212 million worldwide against its $45 million budget.
+The film earned Bullock a nomination for a Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
 It was followed by the sequel Miss Congeniality 2: Armed and Fabulous in 2005.

 Plot

-In 1982, a young Gracie Hart steps into a playground fight to beat up a bully who is threatening a boy she likes.
-However, the boy feels humiliated at being rescued by a girl and rejects her rudely.
-In response, Gracie punches him in the nose and leaves to sulk alone.
+In 1982, 10-year-old Gracie Hart breaks up a school fight between two boys, one of whom is a bully and the other, her crush.
+The boy she likes is humiliated, as he was saved by a girl.
+He rudely rejects her, so she punches him before he leaves.

-Years later, Gracie is now a tough special agent for the FBI.
-During a sting operation against Russian mobsters, she disobeys her superior's orders in order to save a mob boss who appears to be choking, which causes one of the other agents to be shot.
-Gracie is demoted to a desk job as punishment.
-Soon after, the agency is alerted via a letter from the notorious domestic terrorist known only as "the Citizen" to a bomb threat at the upcoming 75th annual Miss United States beauty pageant in San Antonio, Texas.
-Gracie's partner Eric Matthews is put in charge, and he relies on Gracie's suggestions, only to take credit for them himself.
-One of Gracie's ideas is to plant an agent undercover at the event and reach the top five so they have access to everything in the pageant.
-When all possible candidates are deemed unfit, Eric suggests that Gracie take on that role, replacing Miss New Jersey, who was to be disqualified.
+18 years later, 28-year-old Gracie is a tough but uncouth special agent for the FBI.
+During a sting against Russian mobsters, she ignores protocol to save a mob boss who appears to be choking, causing one of her fellow FBI agents to be shot; Gracie is then demoted to a desk job.

+Soon, the agency receives news of a bomb threat from notorious domestic terrorist "the Citizen", alluding to an act of terrorism at the upcoming Miss United States beauty pageant in San Antonio, Texas.
+Gracie's partner, Eric Matthews, is put in charge of the mission; he relies on Gracie's suggestions, only to take credit for them himself.

+One of Gracie's ideas is to plant an agent undercover at the event who becomes one of the top five contestants so they have access to everything in the pageant.
+When all possible candidates are deemed unfit, Eric suggests that Gracie take on the role, replacing Miss New Jersey, who was to be disqualified for acting in a pornographic film.

-Beauty pageant coach Victor Melling teaches Gracie how to dress, walk and behave like a contestant.
-Although she was initially appalled, Gracie comes to appreciate Victor's thoroughness.
-Gracie enters the pageant as "Gracie Lou Freebush", representing New Jersey, and becomes friends with Cheryl Frasier, who is Miss Rhode Island.
-As the competition begins, Gracie impresses the judges during the talent competition with her glass harp skills and self-defense techniques.
+Beauty pageant coach Victor Melling teaches Gracie how to dress, walk, and behave in a conventionally ladylike manner.
+Although she is initially appalled, she comes to appreciate Victor's thoroughness.
+Gracie enters the pageant as "Gracie Lou Freebush", representing New Jersey, and becomes friends with Cheryl Frasier, Miss Rhode Island.
+As the competition begins, she impresses the judges during the talent competition with her glass harp skills.